-(CNN) — Hong Kong is one of the rare cities that is even livelier and more interesting at night than it is during the day, yet most people's nocturnal activity consists of the same old, same old: dinner and drinks then off to bed.
+(CNN) — Hong Kong is one of those rare cities that is even livelier and more interesting at night than it is during the day, yet most people's nocturnal activity consists of the same old, same old: dinner and drinks then off to bed.

 That's fun, but it gets old after a while.
-Here's our pick of alternative activities for the witching hour and beyond.
+Here's our pick of alternative activities for the witching hour and beyond:

 1. Go squid fishing

 Failing a fishing trip, squid can always be easily obtained at Hong Kong's wet markets.

 Like a nighttime version of the popular daytime junk trip, squid fishing is an excuse to get together with a bunch of friends, rent a boat and spend the evening drinking, talking and enjoying the particularly peaceful experience of being at sea after dark.

 Squid and cuttlefish only come out at night; seasoned with a bit of garlic and soy sauce, they make for delicious eating.

 You'll be given a simple line and hook; dip it in the water, pull it back to imitate a fish moving around and you'll hopefully catch a small squid, which the boat staff will then pan-fry for you.

 2. Visit the 'gwo laan'

 Every night, just as the Temple Street Night Market is packing up, the Yau Mai Tei Wholesale Fruit Market is only getting started.